Is speaking in tongues still for this time and age? What does the Bible say about speaking in tongues?

 Is speaking in tongues for today?

-There is no evidence where Jesus Christ or any of the apostles state that the gifts of the Spirits were only temporary.
+There is no evidence that Jesus Christ or any of the apostles state that the gifts of the Spirits were only temporary.

 The apostles even encourage in their letters to the Christians to desire the gifts of the Spirit: